-So, while there are no actual cures, it does appear that some group of kids manage to grow or develop out of ADHD being a significant factor in their lives.
+So, while there are no actual cures, it does appear that some groups of kids manage to grow or develop out of ADHD being a significant factor in their lives.
 Will your kid be one of the 20% who magically has no symptoms as a teenager or adult?

 At this point, no way to know in advance.
-So, we have to focus on long term strategies.
+So, we have to focus on long-term strategies.

 Successful People With ADHD

 Let’s preface this by saying that you don’t have to be famous to be successful!
 But when folks compile lists of successful people, they generally catalog celebrities and historical figures.
 And, sometimes such lists can be inspirational, comforting, or just plain fun.
 Here are some links to check out:

 - The Stars Who Aligned ADHD with Success